belle-kochapon/react-usestate-login-form/README.md

-# React User Registration Form with `react-hook-form`
+# React Login Form Example

-This project demonstrates a user registration form built using the `react-hook-form` library.
-It showcases how to efficiently handle multiple form inputs, implement basic validation, and manage form submission with significantly less code compared to traditional `useState`-based approaches (see https://github.com/belle-kochapon/react-usestate-login-form and https://github.com/belle-kochapon/react-bmi-calculator).
+This project demonstrates a fundamental React implementation of a simple login form.
+It showcases how to manage user input for username and password using React's `useState` hook and how to respond to input changes using `onChange` event handlers.
+The form submission is handled by an `onSubmit` event handler that logs the captured username and password to the console.

 ## Key Concepts Illustrated

-- **`react-hook-form`:** Utilizes the `useForm` hook for streamlined form management, including:
-    - **`register`:** Registers input fields with the form and enables validation rules.
-This example demonstrates basic `required` and `minLength` validation for the username field.
-    - **`handleSubmit`:** Handles form submission and provides access to the form data.
-- **TypeScript for Type Safety:** Defines the `UserRegisterInputs` type to ensure type safety for the form data.
+- **`useState` Hook:** Declaring and managing state variables (`username` and `password`) to hold form input values.
-- **Simplified Input Handling:** Eliminates the need for individual state variables and `onChange` handlers for each input field.
+- **`onChange` Event Handling:** Updating the state variables in response to changes in the input fields.
+- **`onSubmit` Event Handling:** Handling the form submission event, preventing default browser behavior.

 ## Usage